SanjeevaRDodlapati/QeMLflow/docs/archive_docs/external_model_legacy/external_model_framework_scalability_review.md

 ### 🎯 **Strategic Impact**

-The framework positions ChemML as a **leading platform** for computational chemistry model integration:
+The framework positions QeMLflow as a **leading platform** for computational chemistry model integration:

 1. **Competitive Advantage**: Unique capability to access cutting-edge research models
 2. **Research Acceleration**: Reduces integration time from days/weeks to minutes